-Pick up your cell phone and you’re immediately transported to white-washed buildings in Greece, the stunning emerald waters of Indonesia, and an abundance of other exotic locations.
+Pick up your cell phone and you’re immediately transported to new places, exploring white-washed buildings in Greece, the stunning emerald waters of Indonesia, and an abundance of other exotic locations.
 It has the ability to send you into visual overload, but that isn’t necessarily a bad thing.

 For the sake of preserving frequently visited travel destinations — and to better acquaint ourselves with locations closer to home — it seems that this is not only a fun idea to try out, but also a wise one.
 In doing so, we may just minimize our global footprint and better understand our environmental impact on far-off locations as well as the places we call home.
 After all, when we want to see change in the world, we should start at home, right?

 When contemplating where to begin, my suggestion is to research locations that are within an approximately 100-mile (160-kilometer) radius of you.
 At times, it helps to have a number associated with the distance you’re willing and able to travel.
 If you’re not stretched for time, increase that number a bit — the point is that you set out to discover places near you, not venture 2,000 miles (3,000 kilometers) for some grand tourist attraction in peak season.
 Not only will setting a limit on your travel distance guarantee that you stay closer to home, but it will also encourage you to explore places you might not normally consider.
 So, make it fun!
 If you’re 50 miles (80 kilometers) from Grand Canyon National Park, great.
 But even then, try to find an area within the park that sees the least visitors or that offers a unique, cultural experience.
 These types of experiences won’t always be an option where you travel, but when they are it is definitely something worth checking out.